-Fluids are discussed in detail in Section 8.1.
+Fluids are discussed in detail in Section 8.1, Heat Transfer Fluid.

 Remove any access hole cover from the bath and check the tank for foreign matter (dirt, remnant packing material, etc.).

-Use clean unpolluted fluid.
-Carefully fill the bath through the large square access hole to a level that will allow for stirring and thermal expansion.
-The fluid should never exceed a height of 1/2" below the top of the tank.
+Fill the bath with clean unpolluted fluid.
+Fill the bath carefully through the large square access hole to a level that allows for stirring and thermal expansion.
+Section 8.1.5, Thermal Expansion, explains fluid expansion.
 Carefully monitor the bath fluid level as the bath temperature rises to prevent overflow or splashing.
 Remove excess hot fluid if necessary with caution.
+DO NOT turn on the bath without fluid in the tank.
+Maximum and minimum fill levels are indicated on the slotted baffle inside the tank.